 Go online to find jobs in demand

-Tips for finding skill shortage information
+Tips for finding jobs in demand

 - Search job vacancy websites for which jobs pay the most.
 Highly paid jobs are usually more in demand.